 - By encouraging employees to volunteer their time to support related organisations and causes in our local community.

-- By adopting and conducting business practices that support education for the disadvantaged to improve community well-being and protect the environment.
+- By adopting and conducting business practices that support education for under-represented communities to improve community well-being and protect the environment.

-Outside of our educational focus, we have historically supported a number of other charities through various initiatives:
+Outside of our educational focus, we have historically supported several other charities through various initiatives:

 - Each year, staff are encouraged to participate in the St. Vincent de Paul Christmas ‘Giving Tree’ Appeal.